Grass Pollen Allergy

 - Take allergy medicines and start treatment before grass pollen season starts in your area.
 Find out what time of year grass pollen starts to appear in your area so you can start allergy treatment at least two weeks before pollen season begins.
 Many over-the-counter medicines work well to control pollen allergy symptoms.
 They can also help eye, nose, and airway symptoms.

-Nasal rinse: Using a saline (saltwater) nose rinse can help cut down mucus and rinse pollen out of your nose.
+Nasal rinse: Using a saline (saltwater) nose rinse can help cut down mucus and rinse allergens out of your nose.
 Remember to use these as directed.

 Nose sprays: Corticosteroid nose sprays are effective and have few side effects.
 They treat the swelling and inflammation in your nose.
 (Examples include Nasacort®, FLONASE®, and RHINOCORT®.)
 Antihistamine nasal sprays such as Astelin and Patanase are also effective options.